envoyproxy/examples/load-reporting-service/example.rst

 This simple example demonstrates Envoy's :ref:`Load reporting service (LRS) <arch_overview_load_reporting_service>` capability and how to use it.

 Lets say Cluster A (downstream) talks to Cluster B (Upstream) and Cluster C (Upstream).

-When enabling Load Report for Cluster A, LRS server should be sending LoadStatsResponse to Cluster A with LoadStatsResponse.Clusters to be B and C.
+When enabling Load Report for Cluster A, the LRS server should be sending ``LoadStatsResponse`` to Cluster A with ``LoadStatsResponse.Clusters`` to be B and C.

-LRS server will then receive LoadStatsRequests (with total requests, successful requests etc) from Cluster A to Cluster B and from Cluster A to Cluster C.
+The LRS server will then receive ``LoadStatsRequests`` (with total requests, successful requests etc) from Cluster A to Cluster B and from Cluster A to Cluster C.

-In this example, all incoming requests are routed via Envoy to a simple goLang web server aka http_server.
+In this example, all incoming requests are routed via Envoy to a simple Golang web server named ``http_server``.

 We scale up two containers and randomly send requests to each.

-Envoy is configured to initiate the connection with LRS Server.
+Envoy is configured to initiate the connection with the LRS Server.

-LRS Server enables the stats by sending LoadStatsResponse.
-Sending requests to http_server will be counted towards successful requests and will be visible in LRS Server logs.
+The LRS Server enables stats by sending ``LoadStatsResponse``.

+Sending requests to ``http_server`` are counted towards successful requests and will be visible in the LRS Server logs.

 Step 1: Build the sandbox
 *************************

-Change to the ``examples/load-reporting-service`` directory.
+Change to the ``load-reporting-service`` directory.

 Terminal 1 ::

     $ pwd
-    envoy/examples/load-reporting-service
+    examples/load-reporting-service
     $ docker compose pull
     $ docker compose up --scale http_service=2